-I'm so looking forward to this concert at Gamle Ormelet, Tjøme!
-Solveig Heilo (Katzenjammer) and I decided to join forces and finally play together.
+Solveig Heilo (Katzenjammer) and I have decided to join forces and finally play together.
 As you may know, I've joined Katzenjammer earlier on tour in Europe as support (warm up).
 Those months on the road in 2011 gave me life long friends and great collegues, and the girls have inspired me ever since.
 Especially Solveig, which - apart from being extremely funny and humorous, is a brilliant songwriter and the best multi instrumentalist I've ever met.
-We've now planned a special collection of songs to play live at Ormelet, a magical place I've been performing every summer for about 17 years.
-And we've persuaded Hanne Mari Karlsen to join us.
-Hanne made her debut on stage with me yesterday (at John Dee, Oslo), after surprising people during nachpiles for years.
-She played and sang for almost 200 people yesterday, and didn't sleep much last night.
-Why?
-Because it was a flawless performance and a huge success, and Hanne made the crowd really put their hands together.
-During the past weeks, Solveig and Hanne (and me a little bit) have rehersed on this new concert concept, involving guitars, percussion, xylopone, accordion, ukulele, bass, banjo, G#-guitars and of course harmony vocals.
-Between the three of us, we're playing all those instruments, and Hanne has really put her mind to this.
-This concert is going to be something special, and it's on my birthday as well, with lots of friends in the audience.
+We've now planned a special collection of songs to play live, and the next concert is at Musikkflekken, Sandvika, Norway, 21.02.14.
+Once again, we've persuaded Hanne Mari Karlsen to join us.
+Hanne made her debut on stage with me last year (at John Dee, Oslo), after surprising people during nachpiles for years.
+She played and sang for almost 200 people, and didn't sleep much the night before.
+During the past weeks, we've been hanging around my house, making dinners, watching internet trash TV, and we've rehersed this new concert concept, involving guitars, percussion, xylopone, accordion, ukulele, bass, banjo, piano, G#-guitars and of course harmony vocals.
+Between the three of us, we're playing all those instruments, and Hanne has really put her mind to this (even if she's holding up a straight job every day) - Solveig gives her homework, and Hanne does them and shows up prepared like a pro', playing multiple instruments she never touched before!
+She's an engineer, and has much more discipline and most musicians I know (certainly more than me!)
+This concert is going to be something special.
+We're the best of friends, and really enjoy doing this together.

 Sooooo....I'm having a sales exhibition this summer, at GALLERI FLOOD, Sandefjord, Norway.